Consensys/eth2.0-dafny/wiki/ssz-notes.md

 The complete formal Dafny definition of the serialisation/deserialisation for  `uintN` is available [in this file](https://github.com/PegaSysEng/eth2.0-dafny/blob/master/src/dafny/ssz/Serialise.dfy) along with the proof of involution.

-Note that the main `deserialise` function (and implementation) returns a `Try<Serialisable>` which is (as in other languages) either a `Success<Serialisable>` if the computation succeeds or a `Fail` if it conversion cannot be computed..
+Note that the main `deserialise` function (and implementation) returns a `Try<Serialisable>` which is (as in other languages) either a `Success<Serialisable>` if the computation succeeds or a `Fail` if the conversion cannot be computed.
 The lemma `wellTypedDoesNotFail` establishes that when a sequence of bytes is in the domain of a `deserialise<T>` function, it does not fail.
-The lemma `seDesInvolutive` (resp. `serialiseIsInjective`)  formally establish the involutive (resp. injective) property mentioned previously.
+The lemma `seDesInvolutive` (resp. `serialiseIsInjective`)  formally establishes the involutive (resp. injective) property mentioned previously.

 ### Bitlists